Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 For example, consider an instruction in the **execute** stage that needs the value of x4, while x4 is being written to in the **writeback** stage.
 Without forwarding, the **execute** stage would use an outdated value of x4.
 By sending the current value from the **writeback** stage to the **execute** stage, the correct value of x4 is utilized.

 Forwarding is sufficient to deal with cases where the result is calculated in the **execute** stage, however loads don’t have the data available until the end of the memory stage.
-Because of this, the pipeline must be **stalled** in order to allow the data to be fetched from memory.
+This means if the instruction directly following a load uses the register the load writes to, the pipeline must be **stalled** in order to allow the data to be fetched from memory.
 A **stall** is when instructions repeat the same pipeline stage for an extra clock cycle.
 This requires pipeline registers to either be frozen (stages prior to stall), or cleared (stages post stall).
 This prevents new instructions from being sent to the pipeline, reducing the efficiency of the processor, but this is necessary in order to ensure data integrity.

 Effectively managing RAW hazards through techniques like forwarding and stalling is crucial for maintaining pipeline efficiency and ensuring correct program execution.

 ### **Control Hazards:**
 The only control hazard that needs to be dealt with initially is that caused by branching instructions.
 Because branches are conditional and depend on the result calculated in the **execute** stage, a prediction must be made on which instructions are to begin execution in the preceding **fetch** and **decode** stages.
 If the prediction is incorrect, then the pipeline registers in these sections must be flushed, and the correct PC address must be fetched.
 This leads to a delay of two clock cycles, as incorrect instructions are flushed.
 However, this is better than delay caused by simply stalling and waiting for the correct branch to be calculated as the prediction can be correct, allowing for the steady flow of instructions through the pipeline.
 This processor will begin with always assuming that no branch is taken.
 This approach has the simplest level of complexity but also results in the highest number of mispredictions.
 More sophisticated branch prediction will be added later in development, which will decrease misprediction rate, and improve pipeline efficiency.

-## **Initial Design (September 26th \-)**
+## **Initial Design (September 26th \- 28th)**
 The pipelined architecture is built on the single-cycle architecture that has already been constructed.
 The main task in this phase is to insert pipeline registers and ensure all signals reach their correct destination.
 Each pipeline stage's schematic design will be discussed in this section.

 In some cases, signals need to be routed back to earlier stages.
 These will be addressed in the stage where they are generated, rather than the stage they are routed back to.
 This approach mirrors the design process and provides a clearer picture of signal flow.

+Also note that in this section, signal names will not have a suffix implying the stage they're in, as it is implyed, however in later section a suffix will denote the stage that signal originated from.

 ### **Fetch Stage (September 27th)**
 This stage contains the PC register, the instruction memory, an addition unit for calculating PCPlus4, and a multiplexer to determine if a branch address is to be jumped to or not.
 This largely remained the same as the single cycle, but with the following signals being routed to the **decode** stages pipeline register: Instr, PC, and PCPlus4.
 The PCTarget address is calculated in the **execution** section, and as such will be covered there.